agronholm/apscheduler/docs/contributing.rst

 If you're fixing a bug, first make sure you have a test which fails against the unpatched codebase and succeeds against the fixed version.
 Naturally, the test suite has to pass on every Python version.
-If setting up all the required Python interpreters seems like too much trouble, make sure that it at least passes on the lowest supported versions of both Python 2 and 3.
+If setting up all the required Python interpreters seems like too much trouble, make sure that it at least passes on the lowest supported Python version.
 The full test suite is always run against each pull request, but it's a good idea to run the tests locally first.

 .. _tox: https://tox.readthedocs.io/
 .. _flake8: http://flake8.pycqa.org/